The-going/evlproject/content/core/benchmarks/_index.md

 - turn off all debug features and tracers in the kernel configuration.

-- ensure that all CPUs keep running at maximum frequency by enabling the "performance" CPU_FREQ governor, or disabling CPU_FREQ entirely.
+- ensure all CPUs keep running at maximum frequency by enabling the "performance" CPU_FREQ governor, or disabling CPU_FREQ entirely.

 - have a look at the [caveats here]({{< relref "core/caveat.md" >}}).